JacquesIversen/pp5-react/README.md

   - As a user, I can view other users’ profiles to learn more about their car-related posts and experiences, fostering a sense of community.
 - **View User Data:**
   - As a user, I can access information about other users, including the number of posts, allowing me to better understand their contributions.
-- **View All Posts by a Specific User:**
+- **View All issues posted by a Specific User:**
   - As a user, I can view all posts by a specific user, helping me catch up on their latest contributions and decide whether to follow them.
 - **Update Username and Password:**
   - As a logged-in user, I can update my username and password, ensuring my profile remains secure and reflecting any desired changes in my display name.

 #### **Sharing Car-related Content:**

-- **Create Posts:**
+- **Create Issue:**
-  - As a logged-in user, I can create posts with images, sharing my car-related experiences, issues, and solutions with the community.
+  - As a logged-in user, I can create issues with images, sharing my car-related experiences, issues, and solutions with the community.
-- **View a Post:**
+- **View an issue:**
-  - As a user, I can view the details of a single post to learn more about specific car-related topics or discussions.
+  - As a user, I can view the details of a single issue to learn more about specific car-related topics or discussions.
 - **Topic Page:**
   - As a user, I can view the Topic page, allowing me to read comments and engage in discussions about the topic/issue.
 - **Edit Issue:**